qr-merger/merger/en-gb/README.md

 ## Credit
 - The documentation is written in both Chinese and English, created via [Docsify](https://docsify.js.org) and published with [GitHub Pages](https://pages.github.com) under [GNU General Public License v3.0](https://github.com/hifocus/merger/blob/master/LICENSE).
 - Images in this documentation is uploaded using [upimg-cli](https://github.com/metowolf/upimg-cli).
-- The origin material in both [icon](https://github.com/hifocus/merger/blob/gh-pages/themes/merge.png) and [presentation banner](https://github.com/hifocus/merger/blob/gh-pages/themes/banner.psd) is from [zylbiubiubiu, Iconfont](https://www.iconfont.cn/user/detail?uid=724490).
+- The origin materials in both [icon](https://github.com/hifocus/merger/blob/gh-pages/themes/merge.png) and [presentation banner](https://github.com/hifocus/merger/blob/gh-pages/themes/banner.psd) are from [zylbiubiubiu, Iconfont](https://www.iconfont.cn/user/detail?uid=724490).
 <hr>
 - Part of the `Javascript` codes in this project are contributed by [@LF112](https://github.com/LF112).
 - This project is based on [Grouper](https://github.com/hifocus/Grouper) (please refer to the <a href="https://github.com/hifocus/Grouper#credit" target="_blank">credit list of Grouper</a>)